 Director support takes the form of paid opportunities to shadow and assist professional directors and companies working on Contact Young Company shows and in-house productions, with considerable responsibility to work with lead artists throughout production.
-Contact also appoint and support emerging directors to lead on specific projects, e.g. a Greater Manchester Police commission, to create a new piece about honour based violence, directed by early career directors.
+Contact also appoint and support emerging directors to lead on specific projects.